 Learning & Teaching

 There is a common shared spine within these programmes which overlaps with existing Masters level programmes within Cardiff School of Management.
-Consequently students will, for some modules, be taught with students on the MBA, MSc Financial Management and MSc International Business Management programmes.
+Consequently students will, for some modules, be taught with students on the MBA and MSc Financial Management programmes.
 The teaching team consider this a strength of the portfolio.

 The professional world our successful graduates are aiming to enter are seeking students that are able to conduct useful research, think critically about that research and apply to complex problems – this ,inter alia, necessitates effective use of modern ICT and the ability to utilise knowledge effectively.
 Particularly within this field graduates will be expected to show excellent quantitative skills.
 These students will be assumed to process effective two-way communication skills and be comfortable and effective in self-managed and team environments.